If you cannot find the information you need here, please contact AFP Recruitment.

 The AFP's sworn responsibilities fall into two areas, federal policing (70 per cent of sworn members) and ACT Policing (30 per cent).
 While many federal agents are plain clothes investigators, most members who work in ACT Policing wear a uniform.

-Does the AFP have graduate, work experience or trainee programs?
+Does the AFP have graduate or trainee programs?

 Do I have a say in where I am deployed after recruit training?